BondeYash/thunder-loan-audit/audit-data/2023-09-01-thunder-loan.md

     uint256 public constant FEE_PRECISION = 1e18;
 ```

-Due to how solidity storage works, after the upgrade, the `s_flashLoanFee` will have the value of `s_feePrecision`.
-You cannot adjust the postitions of storage variables when working with upgradeable contracts.
+Due to how Solidity storage works, after the upgrade, the `s_flashLoanFee` will have the value of `s_feePrecision`.
+You cannot adjust the positions of storage variables when working with upgradeable contracts.

 **Impact:** After upgrade, the `s_flashLoanFee` will have the value of `s_feePrecision`.
 This means that users who take out flash loans right after an upgrade will be charged the wrong fee.
 Additionally the `s_currentlyFlashLoaning` mapping will start on the wrong storage slot.